|

 evidence, however unexpected or anomalous, and working from

-this to hypotheses that can be either proved or disproved on
+this to hypotheses that can be either confirmed or

 their own merits. |